kjk/dailyrotate/README.md

 a file name format which will be passed to time.Now().UTC().Format() function.
 It should produce a unique file name each day.

-You can also provide `onRotate` function which will be called when the file is close (either because of rotation or regular Close()).
+You can also provide `onClose` function which will be called when the file is close (either because of rotation or calling Close()).

 You can use that to e.g. backup the rotated file to backblaze.